-Step 6: Write the Introduction
+Write the Introduction

 When writing your introduction, you want to keep one question top of mind: How can I establish credibility and get my audience to care about the resources I plan to share with them?

-These templates simply help you start putting pen to paper -- or cursor to screen -- and help you think through the structure and process of a curated blog post to make the whole writing experience far less painful.
-We highly, highly encourage you to incorporate your own original copy.
+These templates simply help you start putting pen to paper — or cursor to screen — and help you think through the structure and process of a curated blog post to make the whole writing experience far less painful.
+We encourage you to incorporate your own original copy.

 Write the Body

 Remember: The body should follow through with what you promised in the introduction.
 Your body can be written in paragraphs, with bullets, numbered lists, multiple headings, or a mix of any of these.
 Feel free to make use of whichever format is easiest for you given the types of content you're curating.

 Just be cognizant of these questions: How many examples do I need to include to make this post valuable to readers?
 How in-depth do I need to go into each example to make them easier to understand?
-Can I add any visuals that will make my post any easier for my readers to understand and consume?
+Can I add any visuals that will make my post easier for my readers to understand and consume?

 Write the Conclusion

 Your conclusion is where you’ll paraphrase the key takeaway you outlined earlier in the planning stages and/or prompt your reader with a question.
 Check out this example from a blog post about LinkedIn bio examples:

-Step 9: Link to Additional Resources Within Your Post
+7. Link to Additional Resources Within Your Post

 When you insert your blog post copy into your blogging platform, create hyperlinks for these resources where they fit best.

-Step 10: Finalize Your Title
+8. Finalize Your Title

 Revisit your working title and see if you can make it more accurate, specific, sexy, concise, and SEO-optimized.

-Step 11: Choose a Call-to-Action (CTA)
+9. Choose a Call-to-Action (CTA)